"The state of competition in an industry depends on five basic competitive forces...

 The Porter's Five Forces discussion is under the section "Industry Trend" in a report.

 Select Marketline Advantage from the UCF Library databases.

-Enter an industry in the "Search by keyword(s)" box and locate the industry profile in the results.
+Enter an industry in the "keyword" search box and change "All Research" to "Industry Profiles using the dropdown option.
 You can also try searching for a specific company, open the company profile, then switch to the industry report related to that company.